Wildst/dnd/dm/Hybrid DnD/README.md

 ### Session 12: 28/03/2022
 They talk to the shopkeeper, who doesn't know anything, but see someone flee the scene on the roof, they follow him into a theater, where they see him slip a package to someone who dissapears, but they do manage to get through without any charges.

+### Session 13: 18/04/2022
+They try to gather some information, and get a name.\
+They enter a magic shop on the way to the city of the dead.\
+They find some skeletons(*night 4*)

+**Hammer 26**
+They sleep, and go look for Agorn in the dock ward.
+In the dock ward, they find his old house and another lead.\
+They do find Esloon Bezant, and are starting a fight.